News & Announcements

 Seniors

-• Update Naviance with College Decisions/Exit Survey Congratulations to all seniors!
+• Going to College?
+Urgent!
 Please 1) log into Naviance 2) Click on About Me 3) Choose Surveys from Your School 4) Click Senior Exit Survey to update the decisions.
-This is how your students’ final transcripts will be sent!
+PARENTS: Your student MUST fill out their survey in order for colleges to receive final scripts!

-• Thursday, May 20 at 6pm Senior Awards Night – All Seniors will be invited to the Large Gym to celebrate as fellow students receive awards and scholarships.
-This will be live-streamed, as space will be limited to students only this year.
+• Thursday, May 20 at 6pm Senior Awards Night – This will be live-streamed, as space will be limited to recipients and presenters only.

 Juniors

-• Stay in the loop – Please follow the CCC instagram to keep up-to-date with college timeline details.
-Share this with your students too. @ahs_college_career
+• Stay in the Loop – Please follow the CCC instagram to keep up-to-date with college timeline details.@ahs_college_career.

 Resources: